Sheikh Ahmad-e Jami: Descendants

 Ahmad married eight wives and had fourteen sons that survived him, some of whom became notable religious figures in their own right.
 He married his offspring into notable families of the western Khorasan and Quhistan regions, settling them in the respective towns; this was a policy continued by his family throughout the subsequent Mongol period.

 His descendants proliferated greatly over the following generations; by 1436, around one thousand were residing in Jam, Nishapur, Herat, and nearby areas.
 The family wielded enormous influence over both Tajiks and Mongols, stemming from their management of Ahmad's prestigious shrine, as well as through the possession of an ample agricultural base.
 Sheikh Qutb al-Din of Jam played a part in the election of the Ilkhan claimant Togha Temür in 1337.
 Mu'in al-Din Muhammad Jami served as vizier to the Kartid ruler Mu'izz al-Din, in addition to being the latter's nephew and son-in-law.
 Mu'in al-Din's uncle, the Mutawālī of the Jami shrine Radi al-Din, incited the Mongol noble Amir Qazaghan to invade Kartid territory.
 A generation later, the Jami sheikhs encouraged the campaigns of Timur in the same region.

 Their influence in Iran waned with the advent of the Safavids, but found new opportunities in South Asia.
 Maham Begum and Hamida Banu Begum, the mothers of the Mughal emperors Humayun and Akbar respectively, were both of the Jami family.
 Many Jami sheikhs populated Akbar's court, though appear to have played a more literary role than wielding actual power.

-In Iran, though the shrine of Ahmad received support under the Safavids, the Persian–Uzbek wars and sectarian strife caused leading Jamis to depart, joining kinsmen in Mughal India.
+In Iran, though the shrine of Ahmad received support under the Safavids, sectarian strife and the Persian–Uzbek wars caused leading Jamis to depart, joining kinsmen in Mughal India.
 Over the subsequent Afsharid, Qajar, Zand, and Pahlawi eras, the shrine fell into disrepair and its cult withered.
-However, following the establishment of the Islamic Republic of Iran in 1979, in the interest of strengthening nationalist bonds with Sunni communities and institutions, the shrine and cult received significant financial and technical backing from the central government.
-As a result, they experienced a rejuvenation.
+However, upon the establishment of the Islamic Republic of Iran in 1979, in the interest of strengthening nationalist bonds with Sunni communities and institutions, the shrine and cult received significant financial and technical backing from the central government.
+As a result, these experienced a rejuvenation.
 In Jam, a number of mayors have since been appointed from among the Jamis, and both there and in Herat, the family remain influential and respected into the present-day.